Biking Events in West Sonoma County

 You don't have to be a Law Enforcement Officer to ride.
 This is a time to show appreciation and community with our first responders and how they are there for us when we need them.
 And if you are a law enforcement officer (LEO) from another location, you are certainly welcome to join a "LEO team."
 (Many come from far away and make it a family vacation.)

 This ride has three levels and they are seriously challenging.
-Each one starts in a different place.
-They all end up in Santa Rosa.
+Each one starts in a different place, and they all end up in Santa Rosa.

-- Enthusiast (50K/35 miles, climbing 505') starts near Healdsburg and loops near the Forestville area.
+- Enthusiast (50K/35 miles, climbing 505 feet) starts near Healdsburg and loops near the Forestville area.

-- Commando (102 miles; climbing 4,278') starts in Santa Rosa and goes as far north as Cloverdale.
+- Commando (102 miles; climbing 4,278 feet) starts in Santa Rosa and goes as far north as Cloverdale.
 Includes a VERY steep hill.
 This is not for the first time century rider.

 Levi's GrandFondo - October

-Now part of the weekend-long Sonoma Vita celebration, Levi's GrandFondo offers 11 different routes, ranging in length and difficulty from the 8.8-mile Family route (118 feet elevation gain) to the steep 117-mile Growler (10,564 feet elevation gain).
+This race offers 11 different routes, ranging in length and difficulty from the 8.8-mile Family route (118 feet elevation gain) to the steep 117-mile Growler (10,564 feet elevation gain).
 Each rider is recorded, with your time published after the event.
 (With different start and finish locations, you'll want to plan ahead for this ride.)
 The 2020 race will be held Saturday, Oct.
 3.

 More Cycling Opportunities